 Badische Zeitung, 25 September, 2013

-‘A fire consumed one of the three wind turbines at Schlossbühl / Kempfenbühl above the Langenhard.
+‘A fire has consumed one of the three wind turbines at Schlossbühl /Kempfenbühl above the Langenhard.
 Initial estimates of the cost of the damage are one to two million Euros according to Arno Markowsky, CEO of Freiburg green energy group.

 ‘At 12.38, the alarm was received at the control center.
 The column of smoke was widely visible in the Rhine valley.
 In order not to bring his men into danger, Fire Chief Thomas Happersberger decided not get close.

 ‘It is presumed that the fire broke out in the generator.
 The cause of the fire is still unknown.
 The operators have experts on site.
 With a rotor diameter of 77 meters, Happersberger decided to shut off the windmill.

 ‘Happersberger requested additional forces of the riot police and the police to secure a wide area in the forest paths on the ridge between Lahr and Seelbach to prevent any onlookers being endangered.

 ‘Barely an hour after the fire was reported the first rotor blade was in flames.
 Just ten minutes later it crashed noisily to the ground, producing a cloud of toxic black smoke.
 The rotors are made of glass fiber composites, the tower itself from steel.
 [Our translation].

 ‘CHINA: Eight wind turbines have blown down by typhoon-strength winds in south China's Guangdong Province.

 ‘Typhoon Usagi, the most powerful this year, also broke off blades of another nine wind turbines when it hit the Honghaiwan Wind Farm in coastal Shanwei City, Guangdong.